Eco-friendly gift wrapping ideas

 First up, is the loveliest reusable gift wrap by Wrag Wrap.
 Beautiful, reversible gift wrap that can be used again and again.
 I have a different design for each of my children so they recognise which gifts are for them every year.
 It feels great to not have to chuck a load of paper that’s been enjoyed for aprox.
 5 seconds into the bin!

 If you have a little more time, I couldn’t write about eco-friendly gift wrapping without mentioning Furoshiki, the art of Japanese gift wrapping where a square piece of cloth or fabric is used for gift wrapping in an elegant and decorative design.
 There are some lovely Furoshiki tutorials on YouTube.
 I’m going to give this a go with my Wrag Wraps this year!
+This year PriPri have launched some beautiful Furoshiki options made out of upcycled Saris.

 Re-wrapped have an amazing collection of wrapping papers that are produced using 100% recycled unbleached paper and environmentally friendly vegetable based inks, meaning that they can all be recycled again (though they are so pretty, using them again would definitely be the goal!)

 Alternatively, if you have the time, creating your own means that they will get completely one of a kind wrapping paper which you can feel totally smug about!
-You can get rolls of Kraft recyclable paper in most stationary shops these days, and it is so easy to jazz up and make your own.
+You can get rolls of Kraft recyclable paper in most stationery shops these days, and it is so easy to jazz up and make your own.
 A little twine and some festive foliage or a cinnamon stick can make it look beautifully festive and it’s so easy create!

 You don't have to go sparkle free to be eco-friendly, if it’s sparkle you’re after, then Eco Glitter Fun have guilt free sparkles!
 Their glitter is biodegradable and is packaged in glass bottles with aluminium lids – reusable or recyclable.